michael-basil/michael-basil.github.io/health.md

         * Fish: not currently but likely soon
         * Eggs: not currently but likely soon
         * Dairy: not currently and unlikely soon
-        * Favorite desert: almond or peanut butter (fresh ground) with a banana
+        * Favorite desert: fresh ground nut butter with a banana
     * For my kids I approach the same way but add full fat yogurt, full fat cheese, tuna fish, salmon
 * Exercise
     * 10,000+ hours of practice